digital-asset/daml/docs/source/app-dev/command-deduplication.rst

   Participants may accept longer periods at their discretion.

 For deduplication to work as intended, all submissions for the same ledger change must be submitted via the same participants.
-This is because a participant outputs by default only the completion events for submissions that were requested via this participant;
-and whether a submission is considered a duplicate is determined by the completion events.
+This is because a participant outputs by default only the completion events for submissions that were requested via the very same participant, and whether a submission is considered a duplicate is determined by the completion events.

 On some ledgers, every participant outputs the completion events for all the hosted parties, not just for the submissions that went through the participant.